omril321/angularjs-directive-renderer/README.md

 If you use Cypress, the library will automatically add a few useful commands to Cypress when it is `import`-ed.

-* `cy.loadIsolatedDirective` - loads an isolated directive using Cypress' IFrame's document as the tested document.
+* `cy.renderIsolatedDirective` - loads an isolated directive using Cypress' IFrame's document as the tested document.
-The function requires the same configuration object as the library's `loadIsolatedDirective`, *except* for the `doc` property -
+The function requires the same configuration object as the library's `renderIsolatedDirective`, *except* for the `doc` property -
 Cypress will supply the document.
 If `doc` will be defined, it will be used instead of Cypress' document This way, you can easily test your app using the following flow: